getodk/xforms-spec/_sections/120-entities.md

 * NN: the count of the release within the year.
 * MM: the patch version.
 This is incremented when changes that don’t impact compatibility are made to the specification document.

 The `YYYY.NN` components of the version are only changed when a consumer built for an earlier version can no longer correctly use a form definition.
-For example, a version update will likely be made when multiple entities per form are supported.

 Consumers MUST reject forms with a version code that is newer than what they can process.